Proletarian Communist Organization (Marxist–Bolshevik) of Portugal

-Proletarian Communist Organization (Marxist–Bolshevik) of Portugal (in Portuguese: Organização Comunista Proletária (Marxista-Bolchevique) de Portugal), a small communist organization in Portugal.
+Proletarian Communist Organization (Marxist–Bolshevik) of Portugal (in Portuguese: Organização Comunista Proletária (Marxista-Bolchevique) de Portugal) was a small communist organization in Portugal.
 OCP(MB)P was born in 1994, following a split in the Communist Party (Reconstructed).
 The founders of OCP(MB)P opposed the merger of PC(R) into the UDP.
 OCP(MB)P publishes 1º de Maio Vermelho (Red 1 May).